Anarcroth/pyther/README.md

 # PYTHER (Python Typing Test)

 You know those tests, where you type some words as fast as you can and then it tells you how fast you typed?
+Yeah...
 Why not have the same thing in the terminal?

 ## Installation and launching